LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Foundry.md

     ]
 ---

-# Deploying a smart contract with Hardhat
+# Deploying a smart contract with Foundry

+In this guide we discuss, the basics of [Foundry](https://book.getfoundry.sh/) development toolchain and will describe how to create and deploy a smart contract with Foundry to the **Lisk Sepolia** testnet.

 ## Prerequisites
+You need:

+- A basic understanding of [Solidity](https://soliditylang.org/).
+- InsThe smart contract development framework of your choice.
+In this guide, we will use the [Foundry](https://book.getfoundry.sh/) framework.

 ### Node v18+